tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 I drop the feather and pat myself as if I were on fire.
 I itch all over.

 They fall off me like raindrops and scurry away on the ground.
-Not jewels, I think, feeling sick.
+Not jewels, I thought, feeling sick.
 Bugs.

 Beck looks disgusted and over it.
 She says nothing, but I know she wants to.

 The deeper we walk into the woods, the trippier it gets.

-The sky is red; there’s no moon or sun; everything is just red.
+The sky is red; there’s no moon or sun; everything burns.

 The flat ground has transformed into crumbling cobblestone, and I know I shouldn’t be amazed after everything I’ve experienced so far, but oh, I am.